peterdemin/peterdemin.github.io/source/12_articles/33-hough-transform-algorithm.rst

 The Hough Transform algorithm offers several advantages for circle
 detection:

-#.
-Robustness: The Hough Transform is capable of detecting circles even
+#. **Robustness**: The Hough Transform is capable of detecting circles
-   in the presence of noise, occlusions, and partial circles.
+   even in the presence of noise, occlusions, and partial circles.
-#.
-Parameterization: The algorithm provides a parameterized
+#. **Parameterization**: The algorithm provides a parameterized
    representation of the detected circles, making it easier to analyze and extract relevant information.

 However, the Hough Transform algorithm also has certain limitations:

-#.
-Computational Complexity: The Hough Transform can be computationally
+#. **Computational Complexity**: The Hough Transform can be
-   expensive, particularly for large images or images with high resolution.
+   computationally expensive, particularly for large images or images with high resolution.
 Various optimization techniques, such as the use of an accumulator matrix, can help mitigate this issue.
-#.
-Limited to Defined Shape: The Hough Transform assumes a predefined
+#. **Limited to Defined Shape**: The Hough Transform assumes a
-   shape model (e.g., a circle) and may not work effectively for detecting circles with varying radii or non-circular shapes.
+   predefined shape model (e.g., a circle) and may not work effectively for detecting circles with varying radii or non-circular shapes.

 .. _h.shoa9er7dj1: